hogeschool/basecamp/week07/inf-bc-w07-python.md

 #### What to Learn?

-1. Using **BRef-01: Chapter 09** answer and experiment the following questions:
+1. Using **BRef-01-2ed: Chapter 09, Functions** / **BRef-01-3ed: Chapter 10, Functions** answer and experiment the following questions:
    1. What are *namespace* and *scope*?
 What is the scope of a function?
 Use examples to justify your answers.
    2. What is a `global` variable?
 What is a `local` variable?
 2. Often implementing your solutions you may need to use some important built-in functions: ```map(...)``` and ```filter(...)```.
 Study them first [here](https://www.brianheinold.net/python/python_book.html#section_map_filter_reduce) and practice a few small examples to understand how they work and when you might need them.